Francisco I. Madero: Interim presidency of De la Barra (May–November 1911)

-Madero presidency (November 1911 – February 1913)
+Presidency and assassination (November 1911 – February 1913)

 Madero became president in November 1911, and, intending to reconcile the nation, appointed a cabinet that included many of Porfirio Díaz's supporters, as well as Madero's uncle Ernesto Madero, as Minister of Finance.
 A curious fact is that almost immediately after taking office in November, Madero became the first head of state in the world to fly in an airplane, which the Mexican press was later to mock.
 Madero was unable to achieve the reconciliation he desired since conservative Porfirians had organized themselves during the interim presidency and now mounted a sustained and effective opposition to Madero's reform program.
 Conservatives in the Senate refused to pass the reforms he advocated.
 At the same time, several of Madero's allies denounced him for being overly conciliatory with the Porfirians and with not moving aggressively forward with reforms.

 After years of censorship, Mexican newspapers took advantage of their newly found freedom of the press to harshly criticize Madero's performance as president.
 Gustavo A. Madero, the president's brother, remarked that "the newspapers bite the hand that took off their muzzle."
 President Madero refused the recommendation of some of his advisors that he bring back censorship.
 The press was particularly critical of Madero's handling of rebellions that broke out against his rule shortly after he became president.

 Despite internal and external opposition, the Madero administration had a number of important accomplishments, including freedom of the press.
 He freed political prisoners and abolished the death penalty.
 He did away with the practice of the Díaz government, which appointed local political bosses (jefes políticos), and instead set up a system of independent municipal authorities.
 State elections were free and fair.
 He was concerned about the improvement of education, establishing new schools and workshops.
 An important step was the creation of a federal department of labor, limited the workday to 10 hours, and set in place regulations on women's and children's labor.
 Unions were granted the right to freely organize.
 The Casa del Obrero Mundial ("House of the World Worker"), an organization with anarcho-syndicalist was founded during his presidency.

 Madero alienated a number of his political supporters when he created a new political party, the Constitutionalist Progressive party, which replaced the Anti-Reelectionist Party.
 He ousted leftist Emilio Vázquez Gómez from his cabinet, brother of Francisco Vázquez Gómez, whom Madero had replaced as his vice presidential candidate with Pino Suárez.

 Madero made gestures of reform to those who had helped bring him to power, but his aim was a democratic transition to power, fulfilled by his election.
 His supporters were offered mild gestures of reform, creating a Department of Labor and a National Agrarian Commission, but organized labor and peasants seeking land did not have their fundamental situations changed.